mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 My wishful superpower has always been the ability to disappear and become temporarily invisible.
 To some extent it is related to my need for control over my appearance, my body, myself.
 The face is like a screen which projects personal information even in unwanted situations.
 At the same time, the pure characteristics of the face regardless of the expression can cause prejudiced and biased reactions.
 My aim was to somehow protect - address - test the above situations on a personal and on a social level.

 - *Why does it matter?*
-The 'mask' is a very primitive yet contemporary object with a great history in multiple fields: It can be used an object for performing arts, rituals, punishment, disguise, fashion, hygiene etc. This particular idea of mask attempts to become an integral part of the self in daily life which will open new communication channels with the environment and bring comfort to uncomfortable situations.
+The 'mask' is a very primitive yet contemporary object with a great history in multiple fields: It can be used an object for performing arts, rituals, punishment, disguise, fashion, hygiene etc. This particular idea of mask attempts to become an integral part of the self in daily life which will open new communication channels with the environment and bring comfort in uncomfortable situations.

 ### Companion reflection